Trash and Recycling Services

 For other environmental information and to find additional item recycling locations, follow this link to the Greater Brighton Area Chamber of Commerce's Environmental Council website. brightonenvironmentalcouncil.yolasite.com

-Simple Recycling has discontinued their curbside textile recycling service for the City of Brighton; however, there are other ways that City residents can recycle unwanted clothing.
+In addition to Simple Recycling, there are other ways that City residents can recycle unwanted clothing.
 Donations can be made to the Recycle Livingston, The Salvation Army, local churches, and at approved donation bins located throughout the City.
 Please see the below map for bin locations.

 85% of all clothing ends up in the landfill